The Ultimate Guide to Weeb Culture: 2025 Edition

 Image source: Polygon

-• Reality: He never said this, but he should have
+• Reality: He never said it, but we know he was thinking it.

 “Omae wa mou shindeiru” / “Nani?!”